george-nigm/george-nigm.github.io/_pages/cv.md

   * Designed system of data quality estimation, detection erroneous measurements and classifying user usage errors based on outliers’ detection algorithms.
 Quality metric increased by 21% compared to heuristics.
   * Developed Sweat loss estimation algorithm.
 Accelerometer-based Neural Network estimates running distance (MAPE=7.7%, R2=0.95) and Polynomial Kernel Ridge Regression estimates the loss in ml (RMSEBWP=0.3%, R2=0.79).

-* Skolkovo Institute of Science and Technology (Aug 2020 – Jul 2022, Moscow, Russia)
+Skolkovo Institute of Science and Technology (Aug 2020 – Jul 2022, Moscow, Russia)<br>
-  * Researcher / Laboratory of applied research Skoltech-Sberbank.
+Researcher / Laboratory of applied research Skoltech-Sberbank.
 * Developed an active learning algorithm modified by anomaly detection for planning experiments.
-The number of required labeling has been reduced by 58%, the quality of the regression model has been improved by 19%
+The number of required labeling has beenreduced by 58%, the quality of the regression model has been improved by 19%
-  * Researched the uncertainty scores (total, data, knowledge) using a Bayesian ensemble of decision trees, and anomaly detection methods; researched correlation dependencies of uncertainty / abnormality scores.
+* Researched the uncertainty scores (total, data, knowledge) using a Bayesian ensemble of decision trees, and anomaly detection methods;researched correlation dependencies of uncertainty / abnormality scores.

 * Bank Orenburg (Jun 2019 – Jul 2020, Orenburg, Russia)
   * Analyst, Data Scientist / Information technology Department.